I-75 - One of the 5 Most Dangerous HighwaysSeptember 22, 2022 | Category: Automobile Accidents | Share

 What are risky driving behaviors?

-When using I-75, keep these highway driving safety tips from Allstate in mind:
+When using I-75, keep these highway driving safety tips from experts in mind:

 - Watch Your Speed

-Travel at the posted speed limit in good conditions, and adjust your speed when the going gets rough.
-Factors like ice, rain and snow, as well as construction and bumper-to-bumper traffic, are all indicators that you may need to slow down.
+Travel at the posted speed limit in good conditions and adjust your speed when the going gets rough.
+Factors like rain, construction, and bumper-to-bumper traffic, are all indicators that you may need to slow down.

 - Maintain a Safe Following Distance

-Nobody likes being tailgated, and if the driver in front of you has to come to a quick stop, following too closely could have dangerous consequences.
+Nobody likes being tailgated, and if the driver in front of you must come to a quick stop, following too closely could have dangerous consequences.